Skip to main content

 Fundamentals

-You may have noticed a change in your readings since beginning a hormonal optimization protocol, or perhaps this is a key concern as you consider starting one.
+You may have noticed a change in your blood pressure readings since beginning a hormonal optimization protocol, or perhaps this is a key concern as you consider starting one.
 It is a valid point of focus.
 The experience of seeing that number fluctuate can be unsettling, and it is important to understand the biological reasons for this.

 Your body is a finely tuned system, and introducing therapeutic testosterone initiates a series of adjustments.
 The relationship between testosterone and the complex systems that regulate blood pressure is intricate, with the hormone capable of exerting multiple, sometimes opposing, influences simultaneously.